plutomi/plutomi/README.md

 ## Tech Stack

 Plutomi is deployed to any VPS you can get your hands on ([we recommend Hetzner](https://hetzner.cloud/?ref=7BufEUOAUm8x)).
 The frontend is a [Remix](https://remix.run/) app and the API is written in [Rust](https://www.rust-lang.org/) using the [Axum](https://github.com/tokio-rs/axum) web framework.
 We use [Traefik](https://traefik.io/) as ingress with [cert-manager + Let's Encrypt](https://letsencrypt.org/) for TLS certificates.
 We use [MongoDB](https://www.mongodb.com/) for our main transactional database and try to follow patterns like [this](https://youtu.be/IYlWOk9Hu5g?t=1094) where we store everything in a single collection.
+We use [NATS + Jetstream](https://nats.io/) as a message broker for async events.

 We use [AWS CDK](https://aws.amazon.com/cdk/) to deploy a couple of resources like setting up [SES](https://aws.amazon.com/ses/) for emails, [SNS](https://aws.amazon.com/sns/) to receive email events like opens, clicks, bounces, etc., and a [queue](https://aws.amazon.com/sqs/) to put those events in.